 - School reference

 The University’s minimum matriculation requirement is normally two A-Levels at grade E, or equivalent, although most courses require much higher grades for entry.
-Schools can insist on a particular level of performance in a subject at GCSE, A-level or other examinations, including English language qualifications.
-Where particular subjects will not be considered, these should be specified, e.g. General Studies/Critical Thinking.
-Minimum entry criteria are published online in prospectus and in the Programme Specification document for each course, following approval from the relevant Learning & Teaching Board.
+Academic Divisions may specify a particular level of performance in a subject at GCSE, A-level or other examinations, including English language and mathematics qualifications.
+Where particular subjects cannot be considered, these will be specified, e.g. General Studies/Critical Thinking.
+Minimum entry criteria are published online, in prospectus and in the programme specification document for each course, each academic year.

-When assessing an application for postgraduate study, admissions selectors will normally consider:
+When assessing an application for postgraduate study, the University will normally consider:

-- Applicants who hold a good first degree (2:1) with at least a second class honours (2:2), or an equivalent qualification.
+- Applicants who hold a first or second class with honours, or equivalent.

 - Evidence of relevant personal, professional and educational experience.